nats-io/nats.c/README.md

 For throughput reasons (and to mimic the Go client this library is based on), the client library uses a buffer for all socket writes.
 This buffer is flushed in the thread where the publish occurs if the buffer is full.
-The buffer size is not configurable at the moment.
+The buffer size can be configured with natsOptions_SetIOBufSize().
 You can query how much data is in that buffer using the natsConnection_Buffered() function.

 When a publish call does not fill the buffer, the call returns without any data actually sent